BANZUIGE/Mito-COI/README.md

   fasta format file

 # Tutorial on how to use and build a custom database
-Please check out Folder **"TutorialOnHowToUseAndBuildACustomDatabase"** to learn how to use these databases we created and create your own unique database.
+Please visit Folder **"TutorialOnHowToUseAndBuildACustomDatabase"** to learn how to use these databases we created and create your own unique database.